Model Convo: Ryan Hauser

 What are you reading (or watching, or listening to) now?

-Nothing particularly high-brow… though I did just finish Bono’s memoirs, and I think he is unironically one of the great Irish poets of our time.
+Nothing particularly high-brow… though I did just finish Bono’s memoir, and I think he is unironically one of the great Irish poets of our time.
+He’s also a solid writer and reader of literature — in conversation with the likes of William Butler Yeats, James Joyce, Seamus Heaney, and Flannery O’Connor.

 Other than that, I am mostly reading about AI and the political economy of science and tech.
 The polywater affair is also a recent interest of mine, so I am reading about that in preparation for a long essay on the subject.